Jump to sectionWhat is workplace wellness?

 10. “Downtime” spaces

-Providing space where your employees can have a few quiet minutes is becoming increasingly popular.
+Providing a space where your employees can have a few quiet minutes is becoming increasingly popular.
 This is particularly important for those who work in large, open (read: loud) offices.

 Whether you want to make these spaces “nap friendly” is up to you.